davidflypei/S3D-Estimator-/CONTRIBUTING.md

 2. Use these for commit summary.(Part before -)

-    a)  Used Raid - Bug fixes
+    Used Raid - Bug fixes

-    b)  Used Febreze - Cleaning code
+    Used Febreze - Cleaning code

-    c)  Used Blood - Bug Flood or added new feature
+    Used Blood - Bug Flood or added new feature

+    Used Invent - Added small features that won't break it

 3. Use common sense.
 Dont put anything stupid in it.